-The Miners Hospital at U of U Health Care
+The Miners Hospital at University of Utah Health

 The Miners Hospital was established in 2004 to provide health care to disabled Utah miners with mining related illnesses or injuries.
 A mining related illness or injury is a disability, illness, or injury associated with working in a coal, metal, or non-metal mine that significantly affects a miner's or former miner's daily activities and/or significantly affects his or her ability to work, reasonably requiring medical treatment.

 Initially, the disabled miner will be seen in the Miners Clinic at the Parkway Health Center in Orem.
 The Miners Clinic coordinates care with other University of Utah Health Care departments to provide specialized care as needed.

 The Miners Hospital is a division of the University of Utah Health Rehabilitation Center.
 If you have questions regarding services of the Miners Hospital or to request application for services, call 801-581-2251 or the toll-free number, 866-UMINERS.

 - Medical evaluation and treatment for mining related illness or injury.

 - Screening for the Federal Black Lung Program.